SlapOS/slapos/stack/monitor/README.txt

 * The control interface will let you change the values of the options declared in the [public] section of the config file (see zeroknown recipe).
 Other section's values will just be printed.
 These values won't be overwritten by buildout.
 * If you want to allow a user to change a parameter, use the recipe zeroknown, with the buildout section name : "[public]"
 * If you manually change a parameter, it could take some time for the modifications to be applied (at least 1 or 2 slapgrid-cp)
+* If you need to change the port of the web interface of the monitoring stack, just create in your software release file a part called [monitor-parameters] and give the new port value to the parameter "port".